ksb2311/ksb2311/README.md

 * 👋 Hi, I’m @ksb2311
-* 👀 I’m interested in Latest Technology
+* 👀 A tech enthusiast always eager to learn about new technological developments.
-* 🤖 I’m currently learning AI and ML
+* 🤖 My current area of study is Artificial Intelligence and Web Technologies.
-* ❤️ Love making apps and games in free time
+* ❤️ When I have some free time, I enjoy creating applications and games, which provides me with an opportunity to put my skills into practice.

 <!---
 ksb2311/ksb2311 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.